PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 ### Changing the Prediction View

-Predictions are displayed in one of two view depending on the user preference.
+Predictions are displayed in one of two views depending on the user preference.
 The default view is InlineView.

 * InlineView – This is the default view and displays the prediction inline with the user’s typing.
   This view is similar to other shells Fish and ZSH.